applewoodsmokedham/metagraph/memory-bank/projectbrief.md

 - Added token image retrieval functionality using the simulate method
 - Enhanced the transformAlkanesResponse function to include tokenId for image fetching

-This comprehensive project brief provides the technical context needed for effective debugging, modifications, and extensions to the METHANE project.
+This comprehensive project brief provides the technical context needed for effective debugging, modifications, and extensions to the METAGRAPH project.